supreethr23/SC-300-Identity-and-Access-Administrator/Instructions/Labs/Lab_04_ConfigureExternalCollaborationSettings.md

 ## Lab scenario

 After completing this lab, you will be able to:
-- Enable Guest Users to perform self service sign-up
+- Task 1 - Enable Guest Users to perform self service sign-up
-- Configure external collaboration settings
+- Task 2 - Configure external collaboration settings

 #### Estimated timing: 5 minutes